magevision/blog/README.md

 # MageVision Blog
-Example modules related to our [blog](https://www.magevision.com/blog/) posts.
+Example modules related to our [blog](https://www.magevision.com/blog/) posts about Magento 2.

 Help us to spend more time on free open source extensions and blog posts.